Brazil's Bolsonaro again says coronavirus concern overblown

 Bolsonaro traveled to the U.S. earlier this month and met with President Donald Trump.
 Since then, roughly two dozen members of Bolsonaro's delegation have tested positive for the coronavirus, according to local media reports.

-Bolsonaro has said he tested negatived for the virus.
+Bolsonaro has said he tested negative for the virus.

 "In my particular case, with my history as an athlete, if I were infected by the virus, I wouldn't need to worry," Bolsonaro said in the address Tuesday.
 "I wouldn't feel anything or, if very affected, it would be like a little flu or little cold."

-After the address, the head of Brazil's Senate, Davi Alcocumbre, said that the country requires "serious, responsible leadership" and that now isn't the time to attack the press or other public officials.
-Alcocumbre is in isolation at home himself, having been diagnosed with the virus.
+After the address, the head of Brazil's Senate, Davi Alcolumbre, said that the country requires "serious, responsible leadership" and that now isn't the time to attack the press or other public officials.
+Alcolumbre is in isolation at home himself, having been diagnosed with the virus.

-"We consider grave the position expressed by the president today, on national networks, of attacking COVID-19 containment measures," Alcocumbre said.
+"We consider grave the position expressed by the president today, on national networks, of attacking COVID-19 containment measures," Alcolumbre said.
 "The position runs against the actions adopted by other countries and suggested by the World Health Organization.